Saturday, March 15, 2025

 I want to be nice and try to be cordial but if this weren’t ending next week I’d be requesting to have a different teacher.
 I would genuinely like to learn things that I don’t yet know, BUT I NEED SOMEONE WISER THAN ME!!!!

 This week she tells me that her Dad made her rick all the wood as a kid but never her brother, which she didn’t understand.
 She said she had to throw it off the truck and then take it and rick it all up again.
 Still, I just said, “Wow.”
 I think that’s all I said.
 I didn’t know how to reply.
 All I know is that I can hardly ever get a word in edgewise before she’s on to the next, crazier story.
-What I wanted to say here was why on earth are you throwing all thsi wood around, why not just carry it directly from the truck to where it’s supposed to go!?!? but, AGAIN, not my place.
+What I wanted to say here was why on earth are you throwing all this wood around, why not just carry it directly from the truck to where it’s supposed to go!?!? but, AGAIN, not my place.
 What could I possibly know about doing anything!?!
 I’m in the position of needing help/assistance/being a dummo. :/

 So then she tells me that she was getting called to the school all the time because they were trying to suspend her son or fail him or something anyway one story she told was getting called to the school because he used the words, “I’ll kill you!”
 Of course I was horrified but, hopefully kept my face from showing it (probably did not succeed but I thought about it anyway) and said that yeah you have to be careful about what you say even if it is just a “figure of speech” because children don’t know the difference.
 I gave the example of bleeping myself when my own children were young so that they wouldn’t continue to pick up on my propensity for such filthy language.

-The story I shared was the only time that I have ever been called to go to the school that my kid wasnt sick or something and that’s when my eldest and most headstrong child decided to take a card that I had bought multiples of for all my sisters and gave it to a boy at school for valentines day.
+The story I shared was one of the only times that I have ever been called to go to the school that my kid wasnt sick or something and that’s when my eldest and most headstrong child decided to take a card that I had bought multiples of for all my sisters and gave it to a boy at school for valentines day.
 Now, a card is seemingly harmless but this one happened to have a guy wearing daisy duke jorts on it, the man posing in front of the Eiffel Tower.
 When I came in snickers had died down and when they asked me if I had ever seen this card I was like um yeah I bought like five the other day and lost one, OR SO I THOUGHT.
 And everyone thought it was hilarious, they all laughed, I laughed and apologized profusely and went on my way.
 Ha!

 But this person’s stories???
 I hope they are stories because it just kinda got worse?
 She talked about holding her niece down with her whole body, “to let her know everything was going to be alright.”
 Again, I say nothing, because what the fuck!?!?
 I don’t think it’s alright for anyone to hold a kid down like that against their will unless they’re in danger of actually thrashing about so much that they’re a danger to themselves—and that’s called a seizure.